Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Rees sniffed as the researcher’s body crumpled to the ground.
 "That was quick."

-"Told us how to disarm the trap, so...least I could do."
+"Told us how to disarm the trap, so... least I could do."

 "Yup."
 Frasier finished grabbing Reskn’s files and equipment. "...Think that’s everything, aye?"